earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

 ## Configuring the Registry

-As we go through the options that you may want to configure for you pull through cache, I'll be sharing snippets from a complete [configuration file example](https://github.com/earthly/ci-examples/tree/main/pull-through-cache/terraform/module/cloud-init.yaml#L38-72).
+As I go through the options that you may want to configure for you pull through cache, I'll be sharing snippets from a complete [configuration file example](https://github.com/earthly/ci-examples/tree/main/pull-through-cache/terraform/module/cloud-init.yaml#L38-72).
 If any of the information shared here isn't quite what you need, the [documentation for configuring the registry](https://docs.docker.com/registry/configuration/) is fairly comprehensive.

 ### Proxy Mode